BenJBailey/benstandup/README.md

 ## My daily stand-ups

-### Thursday
+### Friday

-    - Form - change not null strings to null w/script
+    - Family Path Finders support
+    - Weekly Report
+    - Check what webhook permissions do for email a friend and then turn on for all (depending on when email is going out)
-    - Infosec - continue to move over
+    - Infosec - copy paste
-    - TEA - watever is needed

 ### Priorities